martingardner/nodejs-learning-projects/README.md

 * [cli] heroku create - creates a heroku app.
 * [cli] git push heroku - pushes project to remote heroku project (note on new project this won't be attached)
 * [cli] $ heroku git:remote -a appname - ties the local git project to a remote heroku project
+* [cli] heroku open - will open the project in a default browser

 #nodes-node (class)
 * npm install